scruwys/and-the-award-goes-to/extract/README.md

 ## Prepared <small> ([notebooks/prepare_data.ipynb](https://github.com/scruwys/and-the-award-goes-to/blob/master/notebooks/prepare_data.ipynb))</small>

-The film and nomination datasets then needed to be combined and properly formatted to be either be ingested by our classifier(s).
+The film and nomination datasets then needed to be combined and properly formatted to be properly ingested by our decision tree classifier.
 This is documented in this [Jupyter notebook](https://github.com/scruwys/and-the-award-goes-to/blob/master/notebooks/prepare_data.ipynb).

 The results of this process can be found here: [prepared.csv](https://github.com/scruwys/and-the-award-goes-to/blob/master/data/prepared.csv).